Kristen Stewart Blasts Trump After He Dissed Her For Cheating On Robert Pattinson

 “I’m a little nervous to be hosting, to be honest,” Kristen said, “because I know the president is watching and I don’t think he likes me that much!”
 Kristen went on to tell the audience about Trump’s obsession with her relationship with ex-boyfriend Robert Pattinson.
 “We broke up and then got back together and for some reason it made Donald Trump go insane.”
 Trump tweeted about their relationship on 11 separate occasions back in 2012.
 The first time, he wrote, “Robert Pattinson should not take back Kristen Stewart.
 She cheated on him like a dog and will do it again.
 Just watch, he can do so much better.”
 OMG!

 After Kristen went through all of Trump’s trolling tweets, she looked right into the camera and spoke to the POTUS, directly.
 “Donald, if you didn’t like me then, then you’re definitely not going to like me now because I’m hosting SNL and I am soooooo gay, dude.”
 Go girl!
+She later dropped the F-bomb live on the air!

 We knew Kristen was going to bring her A-game when hosting the hit NBC comedy sketch series, since she learned from SNL veterans like Beck Bennett.
 In the teaser clip released Feb.
 1, the starlet was practicing for her highly anticipated gig, and he was giving her a word of advice.
 He belted out her full name in an over-the-top, Broadway-esque way.
 “Wow!
 I wrote for you, too,” she responds to Beck, while singing his first name in a lackluster way.
 He was clearly not amused!